-As part of our commitment to reducing antibiotic use, we are among North America's largest producers of Raised Without Antibiotics pork, and Canada's largest producer of Raised Without Antibiotics chicken.
+As part of our commitment to reducing antibiotic use, we are among North America's largest producers of Raised Without Antibiotics pork, and one of Canada's largest producers of Raised Without Antibiotics chicken.
 Animals in our Raised Without Antibiotics program never receive antibiotics for any purpose, including growth promotion, prophylactic, and therapeutic uses.
 This has enabled us to make dramatic reductions in the volume of antibiotics used in our pork and poultry supply chains.
 Successfully raising animals without antibiotics relies on enhanced skill development of our farmers supported by our technical service experts and veterinarians, further supported by specialized feed and water programs, high levels of biosecurity, and strong vaccination programs.
 We ensure that sick animals are identified and treated on a timely basis to protect animal welfare, using clear standard operating procedures for our technical team and farmers.
 Meat and poultry from animals that have been treated with antibiotics do not bear a Raised Without Antibiotics claim.
 Our Raised Without Antibiotics programs undergo annual third-party audits to ensure compliance throughout our entire pork and poultry supply chains.

 We believe you manage what you measure and have tracked more than ten years' worth of antibiotic use data in our hog operations.
-In 2023, antibiotic use in our owned pigs averaged 23.8 mg of active ingredient per kg of pork produced based on antibiotic quantity dispensed.
+In 2024, antibiotic use in our owned pigs was an average of 40.0 mg of active ingredient per kg of pork produced based on antibiotic quantity dispensed.
+Since 2014, we've reduced our antibiotic usage by 98.9% across our hog production operations.
+Antibiotic usage in our owned pigs increased from 2023 to 2024 as a result of medication use in areas with high disease pressure.